inventerlord/NodeJs-Express-Snippets-LP-/README.md

 # Why This Snippets

-    I Love To code and Make Something .
-But Every time to make a project i had to write the some Structure Over and Over again Just to run a simple express . so i created this Snippets And I will Update these Snippets as i needed Or I Any of had a suggestion for a snippets (related to express or nodejs) i will ad them as well.
+    I Love To code But Every time to make a project i had to write the some Structure Over and Over again Just to run a simple express . so i created this Snippets And I will Update these Snippets as i needed Or I Any of had a suggestion for a snippets (related to express or nodejs) i will ad them as well.
 Thanks

 ### Features